 The construction of a home is a big project involving many contractors and suppliers.
-As the buyer and homeowner you are the financer and recipient of the final product.
+As the buyer and homeowner, you are the financer and recipient of the final product.
 If you are like most people, this is your biggest investment.
-Understandably, most people want to establish a good rapport with their builder.
-They must rely on the builder throughout the job, and for warranty and service work after completion.
-They feel that they need the builder’s friendship and good will, and do not want to risk damaging the relationship.
+Surely, most people want to establish a good rapport with their builder.
+This is because they must rely on the builder throughout the job.
+They also do it for warranty and seamless service work after completion.
+They feel that they need the builder’s friendship and goodwill, and do not want to risk damaging the relationship.

-You will need to come to terms with this in your own mind.
+That is why you will need to come to terms with this in your mind.
 Do not allow your anxiety about the construction process to obscure the fact that you have a business relationship with your builder.
 You are working together under a contract.
-It is possible to be cordial and respectful, while maintaining the right to bring up problems and concerns.
+It is possible to be cordial and respectful while maintaining the right to bring up problems and concerns.
 It is best to establish the ground rules for your relationship at the beginning of the project.
 At some point, you may need to tell the builder that something is not acceptable to you.
 Schedule your New Construction Inspection Charlotte Today!

-Most builders invite the homeowner to do a walk through after framing, HVAC and plumbing rough-in, and electrical wiring are complete.
+Most builders invite the homeowner to do a walk-through after framing, HVAC and plumbing rough-in, and electrical wiring is complete.
 This is a good time to look at your outlet locations and window and door placements.
-Make sure that any changes in the plans have been picked up and made by the sub contractors.
+Make sure that the subcontractors pick up and make the changes in the plans.

 The Construction Inspection

 Building a new home can be an exciting and rewarding experience.
 A new home can deliver the right floor plan and finishes for you.
-It is a complicated project and huge investment.
-The support, advice and information that you will gain from a third party inspection is invaluable.
-Do not leave out this important step in the building process.
-It is well worth the investment.
+It is a complicated project and a huge investment.
+The support, advice, and information that you will gain from a third-party inspection are invaluable.
+So do not leave out this important step in the building process.
+It is certainly well worth the investment.
 Schedule your New Construction Inspection Charlotte Today!